Gaza journalists’ challenging mission: Report on the war, and survive it

 In these bustling tents, amid deadlines and live feeds, the talk and threat of death are never far behind.

-Israel’s military offensive on Gaza has killed 232 journalists, according to Brown University’s Cost of War project, more than the U.S. Civil War, both world wars, the Vietnam War, and the U.S. war in Afghanistan combined.
+Israel’s military offensive on Gaza has killed 232 journalists, according to Brown University’s Cost of War project, more than the U.S. Civil War, both world wars, the Vietnam War, and the Afghanistan War combined.

 That toll – an average of 1 journalist killed every 3 days according to the Brown University report – has left Gaza journalists believing there is a target on their backs.